AbhishekKumar0313/Credit_Card_DashBoard/README.md

 ## Key Features

-- **Customer Demographics Analysis**: Explore customer demographics including age, gender, location, and income distribution.
-- **Spending Habits Analysis**: Gain insights into customers' spending habits, preferences, and trends.
-- **Transaction Analysis**: Analyze credit card transactions to identify patterns, anomalies, and fraud detection.
-- **Interactive Dashboards**: Utilize interactive dashboards for real-time exploration and analysis.
-- **Data Security**: Ensure data security and privacy through appropriate access controls and encryption measures.
-- **Customizable Reports**: Customize reports based on specific criteria and requirements.
+- **User can see report Quarterly basis.**
+- **User can see report according to gender.**
+- **User can see report according to income level.**
+- **User can choose a report weekly basis.**
+- Revenue by Education.
+- Number of Car Owners.
+- Revenue by Income.
+- Sum of Revenue by AgeGroup and Gender.
+- Revenue by Age.
+- Revenue by State.
+- Revenue by Job.
+- Revenue by Chip used.
+- Revenue Total Transaction

 ## Data Sources

-The project utilizes credit card customer data and transaction data sourced from [data source name or source type].
+The project utilizes credit card customer data and transaction data sourced from [https://github.com/AbhishekKumar0313/Credit_Card_DashBoard].
 The data is preprocessed and transformed to create meaningful visualizations and insights.

 ## Installation